HB-1168

 Enforcement Authority

-Attorney General has exclusive enforcement authority.
-Enforcement is agency-initiated via civil action filed by the Attorney General.
-Before bringing an action, the Attorney General must notify the developer of the alleged violation if a cure is possible; the developer has 45 days to cure before the Attorney General may proceed.
+Attorney general has exclusive enforcement authority.
+Enforcement is agency-initiated via civil action filed by the attorney general.
+Before bringing an action, the attorney general must notify the developer of the alleged violation if the attorney general determines a cure is possible.
+The developer has a 45-day cure period after receiving notice; if the violation is not cured within 45 days, the attorney general may bring a civil action without further notice.
+No private right of action.

 Penalties

 Civil penalty of $5,000 per day of being in violation.
-Civil penalties collected in a civil action filed by the Attorney General.
-No private damages, injunctive relief, or attorney fee provisions.
+Civil penalties are collected in a civil action filed by the attorney general.
+No provision for actual damages, injunctive relief, or attorney fees for private parties.
+Statutory penalties do not require proof of actual harm.

 Who Is Covered